Backup QB Josh Johnson goes 11 for 11 as the Ravens hold off the Falcons 13-12

 Baltimore kicker Justin Tucker was penalized as part of the NFL's new kickoff format when his kick failed to reach the landing zone, giving Atlanta the ball at the 40 at the beginning of the second half.

-It was a largely injury-free game, although rookie linebacker Adisa Isaac of the Ravens was shaken up in the fourth quarter.
+It was a largely injury-free game, although Isaac, a rookie linebacker, left in the fourth quarter.

 Up next